Magenta railway station

 Magenta (Stazione di Magenta) is a railway station in the Italian town of Magenta.
 The station was opened on 18 June 1858 by the Austrian Empire, and is located on the Turin–Milan railway.
 The train services are operated by Trenitalia and Trenord.

-The station was the set of the battle of Magenta, which also gave the name to the Magenta station in Paris.
+The station was the location of the battle of Magenta, which also gave the name to the Magenta station in Paris.

 Train services

 The station is served by the following services: